 It’s pretty much perfection.

 And sangria really is the perfect pitcher drink.
-This pear and lime white sangria features crisp white wine, sweet pears, tart limes, fresh basil and a few shots of that vodka tucked in the back upper shelf of our pantry.
+This sangria features crisp white wine, sweet pears, tart limes, fresh basil and a few shots of that vodka tucked in the back upper shelf of our pantry.

 Hello Pear Vodka.